Alabama State Route 20: Route description

 SR 20 begins in Waterloo at the Tennessee state line.
 It junctions with the Natchez Trace Parkway and enters Florence.
 In Florence, the route junctions with SR 133.
 It continues south to parallel the Tennessee River, heading east for just a mile as Coffee Road before junctioning with US 72 and US 43 at a Parclo.
 It crosses the Tennessee River with the two routes, SR 17, and SR 13.
-This is a quintuple concurrency.